PisterLab/micromissiles-unity/docs/Batch_Runner.md

 - Deterministic per-run seeding, optional JSON overrides, and per-run logs with metadata.
 - Integrates with downstream analysis such as `Tools/aggregate_runs.py`.

+### Build Prerequisite
+Batch execution operates on a standalone player, so compile the project before invoking batch mode.
+Use the helper script `Tools/build_standalone.py` to mirror the CI build: it detects installed Unity editors, optionally compiles native plugins, and produces packaged binaries under `build/`.
+Once the target player is generated, launch it with the CLI flags described below (for example, `./build/StandaloneLinux64/micromissiles.x86_64 --batchConfig ...`).

 ## CLI Flags (Player or Editor `-executeMethod`)
 - `--batchConfig <path>`: JSON file describing the batch (see schema below).
 - `--config <nameOrPath>`: Single config file (StreamingAssets/Configs relative name or absolute path).